 - Lake Louise is part of the Mountain Collective and IKON pass, making it even better value.

 Lake Louise is one of Canada’s best known ski resorts – for many good reasons!
 There’s the skiing of course, which is varied and exciting thanks to the 4,200/1,700 hectares of terrain over four mountain faces.
 But without a doubt, the true hero here is the awe-inspiring scenery.
 Spectacular 360-degree views of the Canadian Rockies can be seen from every part of the mountain, which is marvelous so long as you don’t get too distracted by the view that you forget to look where you’re going as you’re zooming down the slopes!

 Located in Banff National Park, about 45 minutes west of Banff, Lake Louise has a small village area about five minutes from the base of the mountain.
 There is no ski-in ski-out accommodation but there are several great restaurants, delis and bars located at the base area as well as spread around the mountain.
-New in 13/14 was Whitehorn Lodge, which is an on-mountain alpine bistro with excellent service and the best views.
+Whitehorn Lodge is an on-mountain alpine bistro with excellent service and the best views.

-The village area has a small collection of retail and grocery stores, as well as a few inns, lodges and cabins.
+The village area about 10 minutes drive from the ski resort has a small collection of retail and grocery stores, as well as a few inns, lodges and cabins.
 You will notice that the place has a retro National Park feel to it, which only adds to the charm.
 It’s a lovely place to stay although it should be said that if you’re looking for a happening après scene, you would be better off in Banff.

 Up the road from the village is the famous, castle-like Fairmont Chateau Lake Louise.
 Set against the stunning backdrop of the frozen lake and glacier covered mountains, the Fairmont is worth a side trip whether you’re staying in the area or not.